mayank23/weather-app/README.md

 ## How caching is implementing

 - I used `Rails.cache` which by default uses an In Memory Cache.
-- Cached Weather results based on the zip code and number of forecast days expire after 30 mins.
+- Cached Weather results based on the zip code AND number of forecast days expire after 30 mins.
+Allows for a better user experience.